iamslash/TIL/spring/SpringBootCodeTour.md

 ```

-# How to work event handler
+# How to event handler works

 * org/springframework/boot/SpringApplication::run